jansowa/mine-hard-negatives/README.md

 # Project to mine hard negatives and set scores for knowledge distillation

 ### How to run?
+1. Create `.env` file - you can use `.env.example.base` with models based on "roberta base" or `.env.example.large` with models based on "roberta large".

 1. Run:
 ```shell
 python to_huggingface_dataset.py